-Say what you will about the 24/7 news cycle, but the media’s voracious appetite for content is a gold mine for link building.
+Say what you will about the 24/7 news cycle, but the media’s voracious appetite for content is a gold mine for digital PR and link building.
 Good content spreads like wildfire, filling the websites of high-authority local newspapers, television and radio stations with syndicated links.

 In a recent blog post we explored how this syndication happens.